Early Life and Education of James Taylor: A Complete Timeline

 November 1972: Marriage to Carly Simon

 In November 1972, James Taylor married singer Carly Simon in a low-key ceremony at Simon's home in New York.
-Taylor was 24 and Simon was 29.
+Taylor was 24 and Simon 29.

-January 7, 1974: Birth of Sarah Maria "Sally" Taylor
+January 7, 1974: Birth of daughter Sarah Maria "Sally" Taylor

-January 22, 1977: Birth of Benjamin Simon "Ben" Taylor
+January 22, 1977: Birth of son Benjamin Simon "Ben" Taylor

 December 7, 1980: Encounter with Mark David Chapman

-September 1981: Separation from Carly Simon
+September 1981: Carly Simon announces separation from Taylor

 1983: Divorce from Carly Simon